 - Please wear a mask when entering the building, checking in your kids, interacting with those who are not part of your household, while making your way to your seat and when leaving the building after the service.

 - In the Worship Center - once you are in your seat, wearing a mask is your choice, but not mandatory.

 - In the Student Worship Center - masks are required at all times.
 This worship center is for those who need to be extra cautious and need a venue where all participants have masks.

 - Masks are available in our connections room if you'd like one.

 - SERVICE ELEMENTS:

-- We will plan a full worship experience, including singing, praying, Scripture reading, the Lord’s Supper and a sermon.
+- We offer a full worship experience, including singing, praying, Scripture reading, the Lord’s Supper and a sermon.